awaistahir29/RT1_Assignment-03/README.md

 # RT1_Assignement-03
 The final assignment of the Research Track 1 class regards the use of a robot simulator in ROS (Robot Operating System) and the programming of a really simple UI (User Interface) with 3 different modalities.
+Read the [Documentation](https://awaistahir29.github.io/RT1_Assignment-03/) for details.

 Installing and running.
 ----------------------